 It’s difficult to remove all air pollution from your life, unfortunately, but you can monitor and limit your exposure.
 Keep abreast with local news about your city or even check in on a Breathe Cam.
 Keep plants inside your home to help remove harmful pollutants.
 Consider an air purification device, they can be a great active approach for purifying the air in your home.
-How've you dealt with air pollution?
-Leave a comment and share your tips below.

 - Baggaley, Kate.
 Stoplights are hotspots for air pollution.
 Science News.
 2015.

 - Pappas, Stephanie.
 Utah suicides linked to air pollution.
 Live Science.
 2015.